jhalliday/internprojects/README.md

 # Red Hat Newcastle Student Projects

-Starting from 2021 this page replaces [https://developer.jboss.org/docs/DOC-17343](https://developer.jboss.org/docs/DOC-17343) as the definitive source of information specifically on internship placements at Red Hat Newcastle for Newcastle MSc students.
+Starting from 2021 this page replaces [https://developer.jboss.org/docs/DOC-17343](https://developer.jboss.org/docs/DOC-17343) as the definitive source of information specifically on internship placements at Red Hat Newcastle for students at local Universities.

 ### Not quite what you're looking for?
 - For global information try [Red Hat Research](https://research.redhat.com)